Axyss/AutomatiK/README.md

 <h2>Suggestions</h2>
 <b>Do you have any suggestion?
 Do you think AutomatiK should support an specific platform?</b>
 </br>
-Open a pull request, I'll be more than happy to hear your ideas.
+Open a Issue, I'll be more than happy to hear your ideas.